annebozack/compgen/README.md

 # compgen
-R files for Computational Genomics final project
+R files for Computational Genomics final project.
+Includes code to predict cell type distributino from DNA methylation microarray data (450K).

 All code was written in R.  The packages "matrix" and "quadprog" should be loaded.
 The following R files are available on GitHub: